-If you’ve reached this blog, you probably have some awareness of the ways in which items in the store are grown, processed, manufactured, shipped and distributed across the globe, and how much impact those processes have on our planet.
-If you don’t, here’s a quick introduction by the brilliant Annie Leonard.
+If you’ve reached this blog, you probably have some awareness of the ways in which items in the store are grown, processed, manufactured, shipped, and distributed across the globe, and how much negative impact those processes impose on our planet.
+If you don’t, here’s a quick recap by the brilliant Annie Leonard.

-So you want to be an ethical consumer, but how can you assess which products are ok and ethical and which ones you should avoid?
+So you want to be an ethical consumer, but how can you assess which products are ethical and which ones you should avoid?

 In this article, I’m going to lay out some basic thumb rules to stick to when you do your shopping, that will help you identify products that are worth supporting with your money, and avoid the ones that aren’t.

 Minimize Milage – Buy Local

 Avoid imported goods whenever you can.
 This is easy to do with food if you shop at farmers’ markets and buy from local producers.
 The tricky part is where it comes to other goods like clothing, textiles, cookware, appliances, furniture, and many other items that we occasionally buy to make our lives easier.